 Dariush is a pipeline, lighting, and production consultant and has been an animator and supervisor on commercials and feature films for companies such as Digital Domain, Pixomondo, Zoic Studios, Radium|ReelFX, Café FX, Rhythm & Hues Studios, Sight Effects, and South Park.
 He is the author of several 3ds Max and Maya books, including the best-selling series Introducing Maya—with over 13 editions since 2002 and translated into more than a dozen languages.

 Keith Goldfarb is the Chief Software Architect/Co-Founder of Blackthorn Media and an Academy Award winning artist.
-He was a co-founder of Rhythm & Hues Studios, and the chief architect for its proprietary software, where his pioneering visual effects were honored with dozens of awards including Oscars, Baftas and Cleos.
+He was a co-founder of Rhythm & Hues Studios where, for 26 years, he was the chief architect for its proprietary software.
+His pioneering visual effects were honored with dozens of awards including Oscars, Baftas and Cleos.
 Over Keith’s career he has invented, designed, directed and managed massive pipeline production techniques and environments that are praised and imitated across the industry today.